-If Windows OS reader is chosen from the scroll list in the Reader Type field of the Add Reader - [Reader Name] dialog, the Device Info button is enabled.
-The Device Information dialog contains information on the device connection status, device installation status, system information, and inventory information.
+If a Windows OS reader is chosen from the scroll list in the Reader Type field of the Add Reader - [Reader Name] dialog, the Device Info button is enabled.
+The Device Information dialog contains information on the device connection status, Windows reader installation status, system information, and inventory information.